mozilla/nunjucks/docs/api.md

 * **trimBlocks** *(default: false)* automatically remove trailing newlines from a block/tag
 * **lstripBlocks** *(default: false)* automatically remove leading whitespace from a block/tag
-* **watch** *(default: false)* reload templates when they are changed (server-side)
+* **watch** *(default: false)* reload templates when they are changed (server-side) If using watch, ensure chokidar is installed first: `$ npm i chokidar`
 * **noCache** *(default: false)* never use a cache and recompile templates each time (server-side)
 * **web** an object for configuring loading templates in the browser:
   * **useCache** *(default: false)* will enable cache and templates will never see updates.